 2. Starting domain

 At this point, let’s not get bogged down analyzing historical chats and data.
-Your goal should be to quickly find an opportunity to both show your assistant’s value and get comfortable building and deploying it.
-So how do you quickly and easily decide where to start?
+Your goal should be to quickly find an opportunity to both showcase your assistant’s value and get comfortable building and deploying.
+So, how do you quickly and easily decide where to start?
+We can offer a couple of choices to help speed you along:

-Pro tip: Once you’ve chosen a domain, be sure that it aligns to the part of the channel (website or over the phone) that you can actually control and change.
+Tip: Once you’ve chosen a domain, be sure that it aligns to the part of the channel (website or phone) that you can actually control.
 For example, don’t choose to automate billing support questions if the billing team won’t let you add the web chat client to the billing web pages.

 Remember that you’re not going to build an assistant that can act on a user’s behalf to, say, look up recent transactions.
 We’ll get to that in later stages.
 You’re looking for questions that can be answered concisely with text and some links.